Ted Hose vs Compression Stockings: What's the Difference?

 Purpose

-Compression socks can be worn on a casual basis, for example during a long airplane flight, for a number of hours at a time.
-It’s normally recommended to wear compression stockings daily.
-Compression socks utilize graduated compression to gently hug the leg tightest at the ankle and circulate blood all day.
-This compression prevents blood from pooling in the ankles and legs.
-Graduated compression has been around for hundreds of years and helped countless people to live in comfort.
-Compression socks have benefits including:
+Compression socks and stockings can be worn on a casual basis, for example during a long airplane flight or even for an entire day at a time.
+It’s normally recommended to wear compression garments daily.
+Compression socks utilize graduated compression to gently hug the lower leg tightest at the ankle and circulate blood all day.
+Compression stockings apply this pressure to the whole leg.
+So, depending on your needs and comfort, either will give you the therapeutic pressure you need to get a variety of benefits.

 Compression Level